 SCOPE OF EVIDENCE

-I give evidence on behalf of the Council in respect of the planning justification for the Order CDXX, having regard principally to the statutory planning policy framework and other guidance relevant to the CPO Scheme.
-I have considered the planning matters set out in the Guidance CDXX that are relevant to my evidence.
+I give evidence on behalf of the Council in respect of the planning justification for the Order (CDA.1), having regard principally to the statutory planning policy framework and other guidance relevant to the CPO Scheme.
+I have considered the planning matters set out in the Guidance on the Compulsory Purchase Process (CDC.2) that are relevant to my evidence.

 THE ORDER LAND AND THE ESTATE

-In my evidence I describe the Order Land, the estate and immediate surroundings with reference to Sutton Local Plan (CDC.4), its policy map (CDC.5) and other planning designations.
+In my evidence I describe the Order Land, the estate and immediate surroundings with reference to Sutton Local Plan (CDC.3), its policy map and other planning designations.

 THE SCHEME AND PLANNING PERMISSION